microsoft/api-extractor.com-website/pages/setup/invoking.md

->  **IMPORTANT:**  You must compile your project before invoking **API Extractor**.
+>  **IMPORTANT:**  You must compile your project before invoking API Extractor.
 As of version 5, **api-extractor** processes the compiler's \*.d.ts outputs, not your TypeScript source files.
 (This change makes it easier to support non-TypeScript projects that emit typings as output, and it also simplifies the \*.d.ts rollup stage.)

 # 2. Using a NodeJS build script

-If your TypeScript project is compiled using build scripts, you can also invoke **API Extractor** using its [library API](https://microsoft.github.io/web-build-tools/api/api-extractor.html).
+If your TypeScript project is compiled using build scripts, you can also invoke API Extractor using its [library API](https://microsoft.github.io/web-build-tools/api/api-extractor.html).
 It accepts the same configuration structure as the `api-extractor.json`.
 Here's a basic example:

 ```ts
 import { Extractor, IExtractorConfig, IExtractorOptions } from '@microsoft/api-extractor';